stronnag/msp_set_rx/README.md

 Consider also (post inav 2.1) custom firmware with `#define USE_MSP_RC_OVERRIDE` in `target/common.h` or `make TARGET=FOO OPTIONS=USE_MSP_RC_OVERRIDE=1 BUILD_SUFFIX=msp-override` and enabling the MSP RC override flight mode.
 It is also advisable to `make TARGET=FOO clean` when changing such defines.

+Note that as this tool can cause motors to run, the usual "don't be stupid / remove props / secure the vehicle" apply.

 ## Building

 * Clone this repository